thomaslaich/outlook-ical-proxy/README.md

 ## Deploy from command line

-First login to azure with the azure cli:
+First login to Azure with the azure cli:

 ```bash
 just login
 ```

-(Note that the azure cli is shipped inside the flake.)
+(Note that the Azure cli is shipped inside the flake.)

 The you can run the appropriate just recipe:

 ```bash
 just deploy
 ```

 ## Automatic deployment

 TODO